GieziJo/ScriptableObjectVariant/README.md

 ## Description
 Adds a field to any scriptable object tagged with the `[SOVariant]` attribute that lets you select an original SO (parent) and override selected fields in the child object.

+When changing values in the original, values are automagically propagated to the children.

 <img src="https://s2.gifyu.com/images/ScriptableObjectOverrideDemo.gif" width="100%">

 ## Usage